load libraries

 We begin with a simple question using rat T-maze data from Experiment 1.

 In Experiment 1, 24 rats ran 200 trials each in a T-maze.
 The left arm was rewarded on 70% of trials.
-Each row in the summary file gives one trial for one rat.
+Each row in the data file gives one trial for one rat.

 Load Experiment 1.